Manager & Technician Profiles

 Buffy always wanted to work with animals.
 After the encouragement of a close friend to follow her dream, she made an appointment to tour Argosy University in Egan, Minnesota.
-She applied and was accepted into the Veterinary Technology program less then a month later, graduating in 2010.
+She applied and was accepted into the Veterinary Technology program less than a month later, graduating in 2010.
 Her favorite parts of the job are drawing blood, placing IV catheters, and working with exotics and pocket pets.
 Buffy is our go-to person when our most delicate pets need anesthesia.

 Beth L.V.T.
 (Head Technician)

 Beth graduated from Pierce College’s Veterinary Technology program in 2011.
 She knew she wanted to work in veterinary medicine since she was a young child, and after job shadowing at a few hospitals while in high school, her decision was made.
 Her favorite parts of being a technician are dentistry and radiology (taking x-rays).